lz0104132490/6447_Fuzzer/writeup.md

 Before fuzzing a binary, `utils.detect_format` detects the type of the input file using the `libmagic-based Magic` library.
 Based on the detected type (eg JSON, XML, CSV, JPEG, ELF, PDF, or plain text), a corresponding mutator is selected: `JSONMutator`, `CSVMutator`, `XMLMutator`, `JPEGMutator`, or the plain-text stack (`BaseMutator` with help from `OctetMutator` for binary-heavy inputs).
 Different mutation strategies are applied to the example input before it is fed into the target binary.
 The corpus queue starts with the seed plus deterministic expansions; the random stage samples from that growing queue so newly discovered behaviours quickly gain mutation budget.

+## Test Case Generator

+To validate the fuzzer's bug-finding capabilities, we developed `generate_vulns.py`, an automated test case generator that produces intentionally vulnerable C programs with corresponding seed inputs.

+- **Design Philosophy**
+The generator simulates common program errors found in real software, introducing deliberately designed vulnerabilities into seemingly normal parsing logic.
+This allows for:
+Verifying whether the fuzzer can discover specific types of vulnerabilities Measuring coverage and crash detection effectiveness Testing different mutation strategies

 ## Mutation Strategies

 Each input family receives a dedicated mutator layered on top of the shared byte-level havoc stage: